onesaitplatform/onesaitplatform-edge/README.md

 # onesaitplatform-edge
-Docker technology containers to be used in the edge and which send information to "onesait platform"
+Technology of containers (docker) to be used in the edge and which send information to "onesait platform"